The first Fundamental Theorem of Calculus for functions defined on Wasserstein space: Introduction

 admits a finite limit as~$\eps$ vanishes.
 Compared to \cite[p.
 19]{dawson_measure-valued_1993}, the weight $1-\eps$ has been added to~$m$ in~\eqref{eq:dawson} to consider only probability measures.
 This definition can be seen as a partial derivative of~$F$ at the vector~$m$ w.r.t. the direction~$\delta_x$, meaning as a Gateaux-derivative.

 At least two other notions of derivatives for measure-variable functions exist: one introduce by Pierre-Louis Lions (see \cite{cardaliaguet_notes_2013}) and one in \cite{carmona_probabilistic_2018}.
 Both are closely related and applied in similar contexts: mean-field games (\cite{cardaliaguet_notes_2013}), optimal transport (\cite{carmona_probabilistic_2018}), martingale problem and Ito's formula (\cite{mischler_new_2015}, \cite{guo_itos_2023}, \cite{cox_controlled_2024}, \cite{erny_generators_2025}).
 Note that some papers have also studied analytical properties of measure-variable functions: Taylor's formulas (\cite{chassagneux_weak_2022}), measure-variable polynomials (\cite{cuchiero_probability_2019}), regularity of the stochastic flow of measure-valued processes (\cite{crisan_smoothing_2018}).
-In this paper, we prove two analytical results in the framework of measure-variable functions: the first fundamental theorem of calculus and a criterion when Gateau-differentiability implies Fr\'echet-differentiability.
+The study of differentiability notions on Wasserstein space arises naturally in several frameworks, but remains essentially analytical in nature.
+In this paper, we address these questions by proving two analytical results: the first fundamental theorem of calculus and a criterion when Gateaux-differentiability implies Fr\'echet-differentiability.
+The second result is used to prove the first one.

 In order to state our results formally, we use the notion {\it linear functional differentiability} introduced by \cite{carmona_probabilistic_2018} (see Definition~5.43).
 There are two ways to characterize a differentiable function related to this notion.
 The first one corresponds to a Fr\'echet-differentiability: $F$ is differentiable at~$m_0$ if there exists $\delta F(m_0,\bullet)$ (which is the derivative of~$F$ at $m_0$) such that for all~$m$,